 Below are some of our favorite sites for apartment hunting that let you search by all sorts of different parameters to make sure you find exactly what you need.

-On one hand, the average rent price in Missoula has decreased by 2.8% within the first few months of 2018.
+The average rent price in Missoula has decreased by 3% within the last year.

 Unfortunately, Missoula apartment vacancy rates were at 5.44% as of their most recent recording, which is lower than the national average

 No matter what state the rental market is in, you always want to be somewhat cautious when signing a lease.
 Below are some links we’ve found useful for helping you avoid getting scammed by a shady landlord.

 - Tenant Rights to Withhold Rent